mjb logo

 Job Loss (Involuntary or Voluntary)

-One of the most common qualifying events for COBRA is job loss—whether it’s voluntary (resignation) or involuntary (layoff).
-In both cases, you are eligible to continue your health coverage through COBRA.
+One of the most common qualifying events for COBRA is job loss, whether voluntary through resignation or involuntary through layoff.
+Employees may also qualify when their work hours are reduced, allowing them to continue their health coverage through COBRA.

 Reduction in Work Hours

-If your employer reduces your working hours and you no longer meet the eligibility requirements for health insurance, you may qualify for COBRA.
-This is particularly important for part-time workers whose hours are cut.
+If an employer reduces an employee’s working hours and they no longer meet the eligibility requirements for health insurance, COBRA coverage may still be available.
+This situation is especially relevant for part-time employees whose hours are significantly reduced.

 Death of the Employee

-In the unfortunate event of an employee’s death, their spouse and dependents may qualify for COBRA coverage.
+In the unfortunate event of an employee’s death, the surviving spouse and dependents may qualify to continue health coverage through COBRA.

 Divorce or Legal Separation

-Divorce or legal separation may also trigger COBRA eligibility for the spouse who loses coverage under the employee’s plan.
+Divorce or legal separation may also qualify a spouse for COBRA if the separation results in the loss of coverage under the employee’s health plan.

-When a dependent child reaches the age of majority (typically 26 in California), they may lose eligibility under the parent’s health plan but can continue coverage through COBRA.
+When a dependent child reaches the age of majority, typically 26 in California, they may lose eligibility under a parent’s health plan.
+COBRA may allow them to continue coverage for a limited period.

 COBRA Coverage Duration in California

-COBRA coverage is not indefinite.
-After the maximum coverage period (usually 18 to 36 months, depending on the situation), individuals must find alternative health insurance options.
+However, COBRA coverage is temporary.
+Once the maximum period ends, which may range from 18 to 36 months depending on the situation, individuals must obtain alternative health insurance coverage.

 COBRA Premiums in California